scMarth/BuildOrderRandomizer/README.md

 This is a Work-in-Progress for a Starcraft Build Order Randomizer Application

+Usage:

-To use, copy BuildOrderRandomizer.exe file in Debug/ and copy the Matchup directories to a folder.
-Then add your build orders text files to each matchup folder and enjoy.
+Copy contents of /Release/ (for x86) or /x64/Release/ (for x64) to a desired folder.
+Add your build order text files to each matchup folder and enjoy.